nickpeters741/-alx-higher_level_programming2/0x00-python-hello_world/README.md

 > * Your program should be exactly 5 lines long
 > * You are not allowed to create new variables
 > * You are not allowed to use string literals

+### 9-easter_egg.py
+> A Python script that prints "The Zen of Python", by TimPeters,
+> followed by a new line.
+> * The script should be maximum 98 characters long